sjhloco/sjhloco-netbox_env_setup/README.md

 | role.site.vrf | VRFs whose prefixes aren't associated to VLANs or are associated to site VLANs | name, ***prefix*** | descr, tags, tenant, rd, import_rt, export_rt, unique
 | role.site.vrf.prefix | List of prefixes within this VRF | pfx | descr, tags, tenant, pool

 Using *Null* as the VRF name will add the prefixes to the NetBox *Global* VRF.
-Using this in conjunction with the prefix *container* status allows for prefixes from differing VRFs to be seen as child prefixes under this parent prefix. *Null* can also be used for the site to associate the prefixes with no particular site.
-By default all prefixes are not a pool unless specifically set.
+Using this in conjunction with a prefix status of *container*  allows for prefixes from differing VRFs to be seen as child prefixes under this parent prefix. *Null* can also be used for the site to associate the prefixes with no particular site.
+By default all prefixes are not a pool unless specifically set as one.

 ### Provider/ Circuit -  *Circuit-type, Provider, Circuit*